cambiegroup/flowchem/docs/add_device/add_to_flowchem.md

     async def start(self):
         ...

-    async def stop(self) -> str:
+    async def stop(self):
         ...
 ```

-Now we need to creat an `ExtendableEarMicrophone` component, that is the specific object that will be returned by
+Now we need to create an `ExtendableEarMicrophone` component, that is the specific object that will be returned by
 `ExtendableEar.components()` and that specifies the API route for our device.

 Let's start by creating a stub of the `extendable_ear_microphone.py` in the `weasley` folder: